plamtizer/skynet-md/README.md

  ## Usage

-1. You will get qr code when you run the above replit.
-After scanning qr code you will get `creds.json` file in your personal chat, upload it to the `skynet-SESSION` folder in your project directory.
+1. You will get a session id when you run the above replit.
+After you finish entering your number you will get `creds.json` file in your personal chat, upload it to the `skynet-SESSION` folder in your project directory.
 And done! you can now deploy your bot:
 <h2 align="center"> ⚙️  Edit Config File  ⚙️ </h2>

 # Instalasi